 In other simple words, customer onboarding is an essential process that every company should start focusing on to improve the business results overall.

 Let’s get to the practical stuff, and discuss several customer onboarding tactics that’ll help you improve your users’ experience, trust, and loyalty:

 First things first.
-When you start developing any type of growth plan, especially a customer onboarding experience, you must establish specific goals and develop your roadmap.
+When you start developing any type of growth plan, especially a customer onboarding experience, you must establish specific goals and develop your public roadmap.